Former CBP official sentenced to 2½ years for illegal gun sales, other crimes

 Wei Xu, 58, of Santa Fe Springs, California, pleaded guilty in July to dealing in firearms, possessing unregistered firearms, making materially false statements to a federal agency and tax evasion.

 Prosecutors said Xu used his status as a law enforcement officer to buy and sell off-roster handguns, or those not approved for sale to the general public.
-He also admitted to selling 99 guns over a 20-year period without a required federal license.
+He also admitted to having sold 99 guns over 20 years without a required federal license.

-"Mr. Xu betrayed his oath to uphold the laws of the United States solely to put more money in his pocket,” U.S. Attorney for the Central District of California Nick Hanna said in a statement.
+"Mr. Xu betrayed his oath to uphold the laws of the United States solely to put more money in his pocket," Nick Hanna, the U.S. attorney for the Central District of California, said in a statement.

-Xu’s attorney, Mark J Werksman, said the sentence was fair and that the judge reduced it by a year out of respect for Xu's service with the CBP.
-Xu began working for the agency in 2004 and is currently on administrative leave, but Werksman said he expects Xu to be fired.
+Xu's attorney, Mark J. Werksman, said that the sentence was fair and that the judge reduced it by a year out of respect for Xu's service with Customs and Border Protection.
+Xu, who began working for the agency in 2004, is on administrative leave, but Werksman said he expects Xu to be fired.

-During one sale in July 2018, Xu showed up in a 2016 Black Maserati Ghibli, and when the undercover agent commented on the car, Xu allegedly said, “I'm like you, playboy,” according to the affidavit in the criminal complaint.
+During one sale in July 2018, Xu showed up in a black 2016 Maserati Ghibli, and when the undercover agent commented on the car, Xu said, "I'm like you, playboy," according to the affidavit in the criminal complaint.
 He then sold the undercover agent a rifle.

 When Xu was arrested, agents found more than 250 firearms, including 41 fully automatic weapons that were never registered with the federal Bureau of Alcohol, Tobacco, Firearms and Explosives, the U.S. attorney's office said.

-The tax evasion charges stem from allegations Xu established a “sham company” to claim fake losses to avoid paying income taxes, prosecutors said.
-He was ordered by the court to pay $128,407 in restitution to the IRS.
+The tax evasion charges stem from allegations that Xu established a "sham company" to claim fake losses to avoid paying income tax, prosecutors said.
+The court ordered him to pay $128,407 in restitution to the IRS.

-Prosecutors also said he was an accounts manager for a China-based auto parts import company, and concealed that information on Office of Personnel Management questionnaires to get security clearances.
+Prosecutors also said Xu was an accounts manager for a China-based auto parts import company and concealed that information on Office of Personnel Management questionnaires to get security clearances.